aligorithmic/SQL/README.md

 ## Function VS Stored Procedure

-Function must return a value; Stored procedure may or not return values.
+Function must return a value; Stored procedure may or not return values.<br/>
 Functions allow only Select statement, they will not allow using DML statements.
-Stored Procedures can have select statements as well as DML statements (e.g., insert, update, delete).
+Stored Procedures can have select statements as well as DML statements (e.g., insert, update, delete).<br/>
 Functions can be called from select statement.
 Procedures can not be called from Select/Where/Having statements.
-Execute/Exec statement can be used to call/execute stored procedure.
+Execute/Exec statement can be used to call/execute stored procedure.<br/>
 Function will allow only input parameters, does not support output parameters.
 Procedure can have both input and output parameters.

 ## CREATE Function